Wheelie Good Sports – Sports for the Spinally Injured

 Otherwise, follow the link to find your most convenient club and get playing today!

-Wheelchair basketball was first played in the Rome Paralympic Games in 1960 and founded by injured US veterans.
+Wheelchair basketball was first developed in about 1945 and used as a form of rehabilitation for injured WWII servicemen in the US.
+In 1960, it was played at the Paralympic Games in Rome, Italy.
 The game is perfect for anyone who loves the game but has an impairment that prevents them from playing basketball.
-Much the same with wheelchair rugby, there’s no special equipment required for amateurs.
+We have set out below some basic rules of this game:

 So here are some of the basic rules: